micmejia/bible-dump/NKJV/Acts/Acts 3.md

 Now Peter and John went up together to the temple at the hour of prayer, the ninth _hour._

 ###### 2
-And a certain man lame from his mother's womb was carried, whom they laid daily at the gate of the temple which is called Beautiful, to [^a]ask alms from those who entered the temple;
+And a certain man lame from his mother's womb was carried, whom they laid daily at the gate of the temple which is called Beautiful, to ask alms from those who entered the temple;

 ###### 3
 who, seeing Peter and John about to go into the temple, asked for alms.